What is over-the-counter cryptocurrency trading and what benefits does it offer to traders?

 - Fees.
 How much will you be charged in fees on each transaction?
 Is there a flat fee or does the amount vary based on the size of the trade and your personal circumstances?

 - Sign-up process.
 What do you need to do to sign up for an account?
-Are there KYC/AML requirements to fulfill?
+Are there KYC/AML requirements to fulfil?

 - Supported currencies.
 Check a list of all the cryptocurrencies the broker can help you purchase?
 Is it limited to major currencies like bitcoin, Ether and Ripple, and are there any currencies missing that you’d like to acquire?